Armenians violated ceasefire 110 times in a day

-Armenian armed forces, located in Armenia's Berkaber village in Ijevan region, nameless hills in Krasnoselsk region subjected to fire the positions of Azerbaijani armed forces located in Gizilhajili village in Gazakh region and nameless hills in Gadabay region.
+Armenian armed forces fired on positions of Azerbaijani units located in Gizilhajili village of Gazakh region from positions located in Berkaber village of Ijevan region, at unnamed heights of Gadabay region from unnamed heights at Krasnoselsk region.

-The ceasefire was violated in nameless hills in Talish, Gulustan villages in Goranboy region, Chilaburt, Yarimja villages in Tartar region, Shikhlar, Javahirli, Kangarli, Sarijali, Novruzlu, Shuraabad, Garagashli, Marzali, Yusifjanli villages in Aghdam region, Kuropatkino village in Khojavand region, Horadiz, Garakhanbayli, Gorgan, Ashagi Seyidahmadli villages in Fuzuli region, Mehdili village in Jabrayil region, as well as nameless hills in Goygol, Khojavand, Fuzuli and Jabrayil regions.
+The positions of Azerbaijani Armed Forces underwent fire from positions located near Talish, Gulustan villages of Goranboy region, Goyarkh, Chilaburt villages of Tartar region, Shikhlar, Novruzlu, Javahirli, Kengerli, Sarijali, Shuraabad, Yusifjanli, Garagashli, Merzili villages of Aghdam region, Kuropatkino of Khojavand region, Horadiz, Garakhanbeyli, Gorgan, Ashaghi Seyidahmadli villages of Fizuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goygol, Goranboy, Khojavand, Fizuli and Jabrail regions.

-In view of the operational situation, Azerbaijani armed forces carried out 120 strikes on enemy positions.
+Considering the operational conditions, Azerbaijani Armed Forces fired 110 shots on enemy firing points, positions and trenches.

 News DepartmentNews Author